Bad Breath Causes, Prevent and Treat

 Periodontal disease is directly related to improper or neglected brushing and flossing.
 One major sign of this potentially irreversible oral disease is halitosis.
 The accumulation of plaque, bacteria, and decomposing food particles contribute to bad breath as they destroy the delicate tissue that surrounds our teeth.
 The same bacteria that cause gum disease, tooth decay, and abscessed teeth are also responsible for halitosis.

 Xerostomia is a condition that causes a decrease in the production of saliva, resulting in a dry mouth.
 Several factors cause xerostomia, some of which may need to be treated by your doctor.
-Saliva is necessary to provide lubrication the mouth to allow for proper chewing and swallowing.
+Saliva is necessary to provide lubrication to the mouth to allow for proper chewing and swallowing.
 Saliva naturally cleanses the mouth and helps prevent cavities.
-If you are experiencing dry mouth, bad breath may occur because the food particles remain trapped in the mouth to rot and cause the unpleasant smell when you exhale.
+If you are experiencing dry mouth, bad breath may occur because the food particles remain trapped in the mouth to rot and cause an unpleasant smell when you exhale.

 The effects of smoking on our overall health and wellness are frightening.
 Over 4,000 chemicals have been identified in cigarettes, 200 of which are poisonous.
 Lung cancer and COPD are obvious diseases that come to mind when you consider the health risk associated with the habit.
 But did you know smoking is also a major cause of periodontal disease?
 How does this relate to halitosis you ask?
-The smoke produced from a cigarette is inhaled into the lungs, and then exhaled through the nose and mouth.
+The smoke produced from a cigarette is inhaled into the lungs and then exhaled through the nose and mouth.
 This causes an immediate effect on your breath because the chemicals and residue from the smoke remain in your mouth and airways.
-Continued use of cigarettes contribute to gum disease, a major cause of bad breath.
+Continued use of cigarettes contributes to gum disease, a major cause of bad breath.

 Unexplained or chronic bad breath may be an indication of an underlying medical condition or disease.
 Ketoacidosis occurs in diabetics when there is insufficient glucose in the blood for the body to use as energy.
 An obvious sign of this is a fruity-smelling odour in the breath.
 People with eating disorders may experience halitosis, as well as frequent dieters.
 Breath that has a fishy smell or is reminiscent of urine or ammonia may be obvious in people with chronic kidney failure.
 After prolonged vomiting or if an obstruction is in the bowel, the breath may smell like faeces.
 Sinusitis and lung infections also cause bad breath.
 Children with a foreign body trapped in their nose may experience halitosis.
 If suspected, see your doctor.